mmazzarolo/bookmarkpack-client-chrome/README.md

 A Chrome extension that works as a client for [BookmarkPack server](https://github.com/mmazzarolo/bookmarkpack-server).

-Please don't mind the style and the code: at moment is a really messy because I'm using this extension just for testing the REST API.
+Please don't mind the style and the code: it's really messy.
+I'm using this extension just for testing the REST API.

 <br />